 In 1970 the UK band “Traffic” released an album “John Barleycorn Must Die” featuring the Old English folk song of the same name.
 The first known written account of the life and death of John Barleycorn appears in the Bannatyne manuscript, dated 1568, held in the National Library of Scotland.
-A wealthy merchant from Edinburgh, George Bannatyne compiled a selection of poems, songs and writings but clearly stated it was a collection of pre-existent works.
 Records of this song go back to the 1300’s but it is probably much older.
 The lyrics portray a symbolic figure and poetic personification of the corn itself, describing the preparation of the ground, sowing the seeds, growing the crop followed by harvesting, threshing and milling.
 Finally, the products made from the corn are extolled, such as bread, beer and whiskey, further cementing its value as an important staple crop for our ancestors.
 Countless versions of this song exist, with the famous poet Robert Burns publishing his own version in 1782.
 The importance of the crop and this particular turn of the Wheel of the Year cannot be over-stated in relation to the survival of the village, clan or town.

 Today we have many pubs named for John Barleycorn – an obvious tip of the hat to the ale and whiskey served therein!
 Whether we are aware of him or not, this ancient deity is indelibly engraved upon our collective psyche.

 Representing the Divine Feminine aspect of nature we have the “Grain Goddess” who is honoured as the Queen of Abundance.
 The first harvest is acknowledged as the fruit of the union of the May Queen and Sun King at Beltane.
 The present harvest holds at its heart the seed of all future harvests, just as the Goddess carries the seed of the Sun God for the New Year within her.